vinny380/StealthGridRL/README.md

 ### Observation Space

-The observation is an `N * N * 3` `uint8` array, where `N` is the grid dimension (standard value `10`) and `3` corresponds to the RGB channels.
-Each RGB channel has a range of `0` to `255` (inclusive), making the observation space MultiDiscrete.
+The Observation Space must be implemented on the `custom.py` file.
+An example is already given, but we **HIGHLY** recommend that a simpler observation be used instead.

 ### Starting State
 The episode starts with the agent at the top-left tile `(0, 0)`, with that tile already explored.

 ### Transition
 The transitions are deterministic.
-If the agent moves towards a wall or enemy cell, it will be stunned for the next step, and whatever action while stunned will have no effect.

 ### Rewards
-The standard reward returned by the environment is the score from the game.
-Score is calculated by the following
-equation:

-``SCORE = num_tiles_covered * 5 + is_alive * time_remaining``

-(`is_alive` is a boolean that assumes value `0` if the player died at the end of the episode or `1` if it was alive)

-However, novel reward schemes may be implemented on the agent side, penalizing or rewarding certain behaviors (e.g. hitting a wall, not moving, walking over an explored cell, etc.).
-The `info` dictionary returned by the step method may be used for that and contains the following keys:
+The reward scheme must be implemented on the `custom.py` file, penalizing or rewarding certain behaviors (e.g. hitting a wall, not moving, walking over an explored cell, etc.).
+The `info` dictionary returned by the step method may be used for that.

-- `enemies` : `list` of `Enemy` objects,
-- `agent_pos` : agent position as an `int`, considering the flattened grid (e.g. cell `(2, 3)` corresponds to
-position `23`),
-- `covered_cells` : `int`, how many cells have been covered by the agent so far,
-- `coverable_cells` : `int`, how many cells can be covered in the current map layout,
-- `steps_remaining` : steps remaining in the episode,
-- `is_stuned` : `boolean` value determining whether the agent is stunned or not.

 ### Episode End